aliiihk/mininet_enable_stp/README.md

-# Enable STP Automatically on Mininet Switches
+# Enable STP on Mininet OpenFlow compatible Switches
 Mininet is a Linux-based program which allows you to run virtualized hosts which support the OpenFlow protocol for Software-Defined Networking (SDN).

 While experimenting different types of virtualized networks, I noticed that if you create a network with redundant paths, connectivity between hosts would fail as Spanning-tree would be disabled.